 My name is Sarah Gill and I am a professional service dog trainer and handler.
-I entered the world of professional service dog training after being in a car accident.
-As a result, I was confined to a wheelchair for almost two years trying to maneuver in a house that wasn’t designed for it.
-I was never expected to walk again.
+I entered the world of professional service dog training after a car accident.
+As a result, I was confined to a wheelchair for almost two years trying to maneuver in a house not designed for it.
+No one expected I would walk again.
 This opened my eyes and became a driving force behind pushing myself to defy the odds.
-The moment I regained some stability, I attended a dog training school to learn how to train service dogs.
+The moment I regained some stability, I attended a dog training school and learned how to train service dogs.
 I completed my Master Trainer Certification and gained further experience by training new trainers.
 However, the school wasn’t accommodating to those with physical difficulties and PTSD.
 Hence, I moved home to Dallas.

-I started this journey because I had a trained dog to mitigate my disabilities, but needed additional tasking for a new diagnosis.
+I started this journey because I had a trained dog to mitigate my disabilities.
+But I needed additional tasking for a new diagnosis.
 The only option I could find was getting a second dog for the new diagnosis.
 I knew there had to be a different way to address this.
 I wanted to change the ways of service dog training.

 These are a few of my personal diagnoses:

-- 14 years ago I was diagnosed with PTSD, TBI (right frontal lobe), and agoraphobia.
+- In 2009 I was diagnosed with PTSD, TBI (right frontal lobe), and agoraphobia.

-- Four years ago, I had surgery #7, came home for a few days before starting to decline and I was rushed to the hospital and immediately placed into a medically induced coma due to an organ shutdown.
+- In 2017, I had surgery #7, came home for a few days before starting to decline and I was rushed to the hospital and immediately placed into a medically induced coma due to an organ shutdown.

 The Service Dog Industry